 STORY OF AN ARTIST

 Art has been an essential part of my life since early childhood.
 It wasn't until being knocked down a few times to realize how necessary it was to my livelihood that I decided to make the switch from side job to a full-time career.
-In late 2010, with a Bachelor's degree in Fine Art from Montclair State University and a few small exhibitions under my belt, I drove across the country to Southern California to start my journey as an Artist.
+In late 2010, with a Bachelor's degree in Fine Art from Montclair State University (NJ) and a few small exhibitions under my belt, I drove across the country to Southern California to start my journey as an Artist.
 Though I stumbled for what felt like too long, it was through these mistakes I met artists and mentors that are still a huge part of my career.
-Utilizing social media, I was greeted by a warm San Diego art community that introduced me to local artists, galleries and collectives, such as La Bodega Gallery, Thumbprint Gallery and RAW Natural Born Artists.
-Receiving the award for RAW’s 2013 Visual Artist of the Year catapulted my exhibit experience from Southern CA to LA, Laguna Beach and San Francisco.
+Utilizing social media and advice, I was eventually greeted by a warm San Diego art community of local artists, galleries, and collectives, such as La Bodega Gallery, Thumbprint Gallery and RAW Natural Born Artists.
+Receiving the award for RAW’s 2013 Visual Artist of the Year catapulted my exhibit experience from Southern CA to LA, Laguna Beach, and San Francisco.

 While I continue to build on my fine art series, I am inspired and motivated to challenge myself with a variety of projects.
 In 2018, my family and I moved to the South Bay where I was almost immediately presented with an opportunity to paint a mural in town, as part of Imperial Beach’s beautification project, “Rock the Walls”.
-I was fortunate to paint another mural locally, with more proposals lined up for 2020.
+Since then I have painted a mural every year since, challenging me in size and surface.

 As an artist whose work stems from journaling, creating and self-publishing non-fiction books has felt like a natural progression of my art journey and mission.
-Over the past few years, I've had the opportunity to lead workshops utilizing my non-fiction books, intertwining them into workshops I lead, focusing on the importance of balancing mental and physical well-being through creative practices like journaling and art with meditation.
-As a female artist and advocate for mental health awareness, my hope is to share healthy creative outlets to help build self-love and strength needed to fuel honest communication and connections in this ever-changing world.
+Over the past few years, I've had the opportunity to lead workshops utilizing my non-fiction books as a guide, focusing on the importance of balancing mental and physical well-being through creative practices like journaling and art with meditation.
+As a female artist and advocate for mental health awareness, my hope is to share healthy creative outlets to help build self-love and the strength needed to fuel honest communication and connections in this ever-changing world.